mateusadada/mateusadada/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ## 💫 About me:
-I am a technology enthusiast currently working as a PPCP (Production Planning, Programming, and Control) analyst in a metallurgical company in Brazil.
-Currently, I am dedicated to pursuing my degree in Information Systems at UDESC.
-My activities extend beyond the corporate world, as I am committed to turning my passion for technology into a career as a programmer.
-I have the habit of delving into my studies in various areas, always seeking to understand the most complex content.
-In parallel, I invest time in English classes, recognizing the importance of this language in the global technology scene.
+I am a technology enthusiast currently working as an IT Analyst, responsible for managing the entire network infrastructure, hardware and software, as well as configuring and maintaining firewalls and servers (Windows Server and Linux).
+I also implement cybersecurity measures, manage backups, provide technical support through GLPI, and monitor system performance data to ensure the efficiency and security of IT operations.
+My focus is on automating and optimizing processes to enhance system functionality and resolve connectivity and performance issues.

-I have been exploring to identify my preference between Front-End and Back-End, or even to embrace both challenges.
-My ultimate objective is to actively contribute to innovative projects, utilizing my skills and knowledge to address real-world problems through coding.
-By embracing challenges and committing to continuous learning, my goal is to make a meaningful impact within the tech industry.
+In parallel, I am pursuing my degree in Information Systems at UDESC and dedicating time to studying English, recognizing its importance in the global tech landscape.
+I am passionate about technology and continuous learning, always seeking to tackle complex challenges and contribute to innovative projects.
+My goal is to make a positive impact within the IT industry by applying my skills and knowledge to solve real-world problems.

 <details>
   <summary><h3>💻 Languages and tools</h3></summary>